 Performance

-I curate and direct literary performance events that bring literature beyond the page to new audiences in creative ways.
-I write and produce literary experiences that involve collaborations with sound designers and with artists working across other forms including video, dance, shadow puppetry, and live illustration.
-Funded by Arts Council England, I founded Ark, an immersive literary performance project, and have since been commissioned by organisations including The British Library.
+Ellen curates and direct literary performance events that bring literature beyond the page to new audiences in creative ways.
+She writes and produces literary experiences that involve collaborations with sound designers and with artists working across other forms including video, dance, shadow puppetry, and live illustration.
+Funded by Arts Council England, Ellen founded Ark, an immersive literary performance project, and was subsequently commissioned by organisations including The British Library to create new shows in response to their exhibitions.

 Contact me